Rishabh-Verma-thc/CoffeeShop-WebPage/README.md

 - Scroll down to see the animations triggered by the AOS library.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [MIT License](LICENSE) file for more information.

 ## Acknowledgments